rvegarodz/holbertonschool-validation/module2_task2/README.md

 - `make stop`: stop the application
 - `make clean`: stop the application, delete the binary `awesome-api` and the log file `awesome-api.log`
 - `make test`: test the application by sending HTTP requests to `localhost:9999`
+- `make unit-tests`: run the unit tests and generates a report in the file `coverage-units.out`
 - `make lint`: check the error

 To see the full list of available commands, you can run the `make help` command.